ljay79/jira-tools/README.md

 You will need to be able to test any development work using the code on the target deployment environment of the Google App Scripts (GAS) runtime with a connection to a JIRA instance.

 To speed up development of features the code is set up to be able to run locally on your development machine and use TDD ("Test Driven Development") to test code before running against the deployment environment.
 The use of TDD also enables the reduced risk of regression bugs when building new features.

+*Reflected Work Flow:*
+1. TDD / Development on local source code
+2. Deploy to GAS with `gulp deploy`
+3. Test within GAS and tweak code in the GAS interface (if easier)
+4. Pull the code with `gulp pull` from GAS back locally and merge with source (_./src_)
+5. Commit and push changes to `git`

 ### Workarounds needed to run GAS files locally in Node
 The Google App Scripts (GAS) runtime environment differs from Node.js.
 For example, in the GAS runtime, any function available in a _.gs_ file in your project is automatically available to call from other files.